String operators

 or!=

-for exact match comparisons when case sensitivity is important, as they are faster. - Use
+for exact match comparisons when case sensitivity is important. - Use

 =~